 Pterygium is a pink, fleshy bump that grows on the white of the eye, which can eventually grow over the cornea and obstruct vision.
-Individuals who spend a great deal of time outside, especially on the water, are more likely to be diagnosed with pterygium.
-Spending time outside on the water can result in the sun’s UV rays being bounced back onto your eyes, which increases the longer you stay outside in bright sunlight.
-Although pterygia are benign, they can often impact your vision and become slightly irritating.
+People who spend a great deal of time outside, especially on the water, are more likely to be diagnosed with pterygium.
+Spending time on the water can result in the sun’s UV rays bouncing back onto your eyes, which increases the longer you stay outside in bright sunlight.
+Although pterygia are benign, they can impact your vision and become irritating.

 A pterygium will often show up on the side of the eye that is closest to the nose.
 Before growing large enough to be seen, those with a pterygium often complain that they feel like there is something in their eye, like a piece of dirt.
 Patients who already suffer from dry eye may develop a pterygium as well.

-After having a pterygium removed, it is possible for it to return.
+After having a pterygium removed, it can return.
 This is more common if you have continued UV exposure around your eyes.
-To prevent any regrowth, your eye surgeon may decide to use a method called autologous conjunctival autografting.
+To prevent regrowth, your eye surgeon may decide to use a method called autologous conjunctival autografting.
 This means that your eye surgeon will suture or glue a piece of eye tissue onto the affected area where the pterygium was located.
 This is one way of preventing regrowth and recurrence of a pterygium.